xiaoyunyang/xiaoyunyang.github.io/content/post/programming/guide-beyond-mvp.md

 Whenever you are adding a new feature to a component and you find yourself copying-and-pasting a block of code from another component , that’s when you know you should add a method to your utilities class to share this block of code between the components.

-Avoid pre-mature pptimization.
+Avoid pre-mature optimization.
 Avoid writing throwaway code (tests for WIP code) Once your design approach and implementation is firmed up, add tests.
 Refactoring vs not refactoring.
 Some considerations:

 ```
 // TODO: add list of considerations